xabackus/mmai/README.md

 ## How this repo is organized

 Each homework builds toward the final project.
-The assignments aren't isolated exercises — they're iterative experiments on the same dataset (EgoBlind) that evolved into a full research project.

 ```
 mmai/